creativecreature/sturdyc/README.md

 However, if this data source has more than a handful of types, the type conversions may quickly feel like too much boilerplate.
-If that is the case, you can use any of package level functions that performs these conversions for
+If that is the case, you can use any of these package level functions:
-you:

 - [`GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetch)
 - [`GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetchBatch)
 - [`Passthrough`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Passthrough)
 - [`PassthroughBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#PassthroughBatch)

-If any of the conversions fail, you'll get a [`ErrInvalidType`](https://pkg.go.dev/github.com/creativecreature/sturdyc#pkg-variables) error.
+They will perform the type conversions for you, and if any of them where to fail, you'll get a [`ErrInvalidType`](https://pkg.go.dev/github.com/creativecreature/sturdyc#pkg-variables) error.

 Below is an example of what an API client that uses these functions might look
 like: